shihao1895/MemoryVLA/README.md

 pip install flash-attn --no-build-isolation
 ```

 ## Evaluation

-We provide pre-trained models for both simulation benchmarks and real-robot settings.
+We provide pre-trained models for many benchmarks.
 Here we use the Libero pre-trained model as an example.

 First, you should download the pre-trained models and put it in the `checkpoints` folder.